Catalpa: GC for a Low-Variance Software Stack: Data Availability

 The final step in the collection algorithm is to process deferred reference count decrements and root reference status.
 Our implementation compares the root set from the previous collection with the root set identified in the current collection to determine which root references are no longer live.
 For each of these references the collector checks if the reference count has dropped to zero, in which case the object can be reclaimed.
 This reclamation is then a standard release walk of the object graph, decrementing reference counts and reclaiming objects as necessary.
 The state of the memory after this step is shown in \Cref{fig:afterdecs}.
 As each object is reclaimed, its memory is returned to the free list, in the appropriate page for later use.

-This abstract overview of the allocator and collector design provides a high-level understanding of the key components and their interactions.
-The efficient mapping of these logical operations to the physical pages, allocators, and threads, \Cref{sec:implementation}, requires some novel engineering.
-However, the main notable feature of this algorithm is not what it has but what doesn't!

-Notably, despite the use of a generational collector, there are no remembered sets, no write barriers, and no need for other support in the application code.
-Similarly, despite the fully-reference counted nature of the old-space, there is no need for a backup cycle-collection.
-And as a result of these features, the cost of a collection cycle is independent of any application code behavior and can always be performed in a bounded time that is proportional to the size of the nursery -- and the additional memory overhead is also a constant factor of the nursery size!
+The most notable feature of this algorithm is not what it has but what doesn't.
+Despite the use of a generational collector and reference-counting, there are no remembered sets, no write barriers, no backup cycle-collector, and no need for runtime support in the application code.
+As a result of these features, the cost of a collection cycle is independent of any application code behavior and can always be performed in a bounded time that is proportional to the size of the nursery -- and the additional memory overhead is also a constant factor of the nursery size\rvc{.}{!}